Skip to main content

 To configure the assets for the Application Ownership Process:

-1. Edit each of the three surveys (ALM - Unowned Application Survey, ALM - Ownership Acceptance Survey, ALM - Application Details Survey), update the Contact email address in the Survey Details section, set them to Live and save them.
+1. Edit each of the three surveys (ALM - Unowned Application Survey, ALM - Ownership Acceptance Survey, ALM - Application Details Survey), update the Contact email address in the Survey Details section, and save them.

 2. Edit the ALM - Unowned Applications Broadcast.
 In Section 2.
 Select Audience choose Add Audience and enter the details of the person who will be the recipient of the ALM - Unowned Application Survey.
 This needs to be a central authority who is able to make a nomination based on limited information (you may only have the name and description of the application at this stage).
 Save then Launch the Broadcast.